pypm/home/docs/studies/prov20211220/index.md

 ### Comparison of omicron parameters in Canada

-The table below indicates the omicron growth rates (% per day) and current fracruib for each province.
+The table below indicates the omicron growth rates (% per day) and current fraction for each province.
 Values in parenthesis are not estimated from data, but instead indicate the assumed values.
 Uncertainties in these estimates are relatively large - no attempt to assess them, given the rapidly changing situation.